NOC-OI/git-novice-old/_episodes/09-conflict.md

 ~~~
 {: .output}

-and then push the change to GitHub:
+and then commit the change:

 ~~~
 $ git add places.csv